frootlab/aughra/README.md

 Documentation
 -------------

-The latest Aughra documentation is available as an [online manual](https://aughra.readthedocs.io/en/latest/) and for download in the formats [PDF](https://readthedocs.org/projects/aughra/downloads/pdf/latest/), [EPUB](https://readthedocs.org/projects/aughra/downloads/epub/latest/) and
+The latest Vivid Root documentation is available as an [online manual](https://aughra.readthedocs.io/en/latest/) and for download in the formats [PDF](https://readthedocs.org/projects/aughra/downloads/pdf/latest/), [EPUB](https://readthedocs.org/projects/aughra/downloads/epub/latest/) and